-The Gender and Sexualities Forum, in association with Central and East European Studies and the Glasgow Human Rights Network, is pleased to announce the following event:
+The Gender and Sexualities Forum, in association with Central and East European Studies and the Glasgow Human Rights Network, is pleased to announce the event: ‘LGBT equality and the geopolitics of human rights: insights from Russia‘.

 Since the introduction of a law banning the ‘propaganda’ of homosexuality to minors in Russia (June 2013) and a surge in episodes of homophobic violence, LGBT rights in Russia have been widely debated in the UK and beyond (media, academia, political actors, NGOs).